German lawmakers approve 'emergency brake' virus rules

 “We are again seeing 5,000 COVID-19 intensive care patients and rising, with the age of the patients sinking,” Spahn said.
 “We want to avoid an overburdening of our health system, an overburdening that many of our neighboring countries have experienced painfully.”

-Not far from the parliament's Reichstag building, police said about 8,000 protesters assembled, few of them wearing masks.
-Police said they would break up the gathering after organizers failed to get participants to comply with coronavirus restrictions.
+Not far from the parliament’s Reichstag building, an estimated 8,000 protesters assembled, few of them wearing masks.
+Police ended the gathering after organizers failed to get participants to comply with coronavirus restrictions.

+A group of demonstrators was prevented from climbing over barriers.
+Officers used pepper spray after bottles were thrown at them, police said.
+The police department said on Twitter that seven people were arrested.

 “There are some people out there today on the streets of this city who say it isn’t serious and there’s almost nothing going on,” Vice Chancellor Olaf Scholz said in parliament.
 “Yes, something is going on: 80,000 people in this country have died, and you can’t talk past or overlook that.”